Atebubu-Wiase Forest Landscape Restoration Project

 Targets

-The project beneficiaries are mainly farmers and community members living in the Bono East Region in central Ghana.
+The project is working with over 2,500 farmers and community members living in the Bono East Region in central Ghana.
 Atebubu and Wiase Forest Landscape Restoration offers them a more resilient food system, greater income and the opportunity to restore nature.

 Objective